AliYoussef96/BCAW-Tool/README.md

 ```
 Folder Name
 ```
-Note: The Folder will be created inside the Result folder shortcut founded with others BCAW tool folders.
+Note: The Folder will be created inside the Result folder shortcut.
 Now the user has to wait until the BCAW tool finish the heavy work.